heroicrelics.org

 Stardust was somewhat similar in execution to the Genesis mission (to collect solar wind particles), but with a more successful ending than Genesis (which famously crashed in the Utah desert).

 Other notable cometary missions include NASA's Deep Impact (which fired an impactor into comet Tempel 1 to study the ejected material) and ESA's Rosetta mission, which on November 12, 2014 soft-landed a probe on comet 67P/Churyumov-Gerasimenko.
-The Rosetta orbiter will continue to follow the comet as it approaches the sun, to study how solar exposure affects the comet.
+The Rosetta orbiter continued to follow the comet as it approaches the sun, to study how solar exposure affects the comet.

-dsc78310.jpg at National Air & Space Museum
+dsc78310.jpg at National Air and Space Museum

 dsc78310.jpg

-dsc78298.jpg at National Air & Space Museum
+dsc78298.jpg at National Air and Space Museum

 dsc78298.jpg

-dsc78301.jpg at National Air & Space Museum
+dsc78301.jpg at National Air and Space Museum

 dsc78301.jpg

-dsc78309.jpg at National Air & Space Museum
+dsc78309.jpg at National Air and Space Museum

 dsc78309.jpg

-Return to National Air & Space Museum
+Return to National Air and Space Museum